unforswearing/applescript/README.md

 - [I have also created a few Gists](https://gist.github.com/unforswearing) for application-specific scripts.

-- Details about my amateur scripting successes can be found on my [Applescript blog](http://www.scriptogr.am/unforswearing)
+- Details about my amateur scripting successes can be found on my [Applescript blog](http://www.scriptogr.am/unforswearing).
+Let me write your documentation.

 <BR>
-###legal
+###"Legal"
 All scripts are provided AS IS without warranty, etc, etc. All scripts tested on 10.6 and 10.7, and there is a chance that they will not work with newer versions of OSX.
 Feel free to use parts/all of these scripts in your fancy project (you are encouraged to drop me a line if you do).
 Take the plunge.